mpr1610/mpr1610/README.md

 ### Hello, I'm Michael Patrick 👋

 - 🔭 I’m currently working on Front-end
-- 🌱 I’m currently learning Reacj JS and Typescript
+- 🌱 I’m currently learning React JS and Typescript

 <div>
   <a></a>